-"Nobody knew Amy was stuck until she didn't return home one weekend," she says, her voice cracking.
-"After confiscating her computer, the authorities put together all the pieces.
+"Nobody knew Amy was stuck until she didn't return home one weekend.
+After confiscating her computer, the authorities put together all the pieces.
 For all we know, SWARM is still using her in one of their trafficking rings in some dark corner of the world."
 Chloe wipes her tears with her hands.
 Nick leans in-giving her a comforting hug.
-"I'd do anything to take out SWARM," she says.
+"I'd do anything to take out SWARM," Chloe says.